cuijian0819/sorting-algorithm/readme.md

 **Definition**: A sorting algorithm is said to be **stable** if two objects with equal keys appear in the same order in sorted output as they appear in the input array to be sorted.

 ## 1. Bubble Sort
+* Algorithm
+  1. Compare two number next to each other, if the second one is larger than the first one, then swap.
+  2. Do step 1 for all the numbers in the array.
+  3. Repeat the steps above until the array is sorted.

 ## 2. Insertion Sort
+* Algorithm
+  1. Basically, divide the array into two parts: sorted and unsorted.
+  2. From the first number to the last number, insert it in a appropriate position in the sorted part.
+  3. Fisrt number keeps still since there is no number in the unsorted array.

 ## 3. Selection Sort
+* Algorithm
+  1. Basically, divide the array into two parts: sorted and unsorted.
+  2. from the unsorted part, select the least number and insert in the end of the sorted part.
+  3. Repeat step 2 from the first number to the last number.

 ## 4. Shell Sort
+* Algorithm
+  1.
+  2.

 ## 5. Quick Sort
 * Alogrithm
   1. Select a random number from the whole array, we call it "pivot".